dotzenith/lovesay.rs/README.md

 ---

 ### ❖ What's New?
-0.1.1 - Add checks for small terminal
+0.2.0 - Add support for pipes

 ---